sadlil/website/src/content/home/about.md

 In few word I am - <div style="margin-left:2%">

 {{< highlight text >}}
-Full time Software Engineer, Hobbyist Photographer.
+Full time Software Engineer, In Need DevOps/SysOps.
+Hobbyist Photographer.
 Loves to solves problems.
 Egar to learn new Technologies and plays with them.
 Loves to read, travel and took photographs.
 {{< / highlight >}}

 </div>

-I have been writing full time codes in __**Golang**__ from 2015.
+I have been writing codes full time in __**Golang**__ from 2015.
 Sometimes also use other languages like __**C, C++, Java, PHP and Javascript**__.
 Instead of HTTP REST i like to work with **gRPC** Now.
 I Try to design my APIs in gRPC now where i can.
 Its robust performance and scalability amuses me.